AlmogHaviv/MyFitnessWebApp/backend/README.md

 This will verify that your authentication works and that the model (declare-lab/flan-alpaca-gpt4-xl) loads correctly.

 Note: If you're running in an environment that does not allow direct downloads or model hosting (e.g., restricted servers), you may need to manually download and cache the model beforehand.

-## 8. Set Up OpenRouter API (for LLM Usage in the workout reccomeder)

-You need to:

-1. Create a free account at [OpenRouter](https://openrouter.ai/)
-2. Generate an API key from your OpenRouter dashboard
-3. Add the API key to the models_training_pipeline\llm_workout_recs\llm_model_open_ai_api.py as an input - change the dummy string

 Now you're ready to build and extend the backend! 🚀